xenon-middleware/xenon/doc/adaptors.md

 Skip version check is skipped when connecting to remote machines.
 WARNING: it is not recommended to use this setting in production environments!

+- Expected type: BOOLEAN

+- Default value: false

+- Valid for: [SCHEDULER]

+### `octopus.adaptors.slurm.disable.accounting.usage` ###

+Do not used accounting info of slurm, even when available.
+Mostly for testing purposes

-Expected type: BOOLEAN
+- Expected type: BOOLEAN

-Default value: false
+- Default value: false

-Valid for: [SCHEDULER]
+- Valid for: [SCHEDULER]

 ### `octopus.adaptors.slurm.poll.delay` ###

 Number of milliseconds between polling the status of a job.

-Expected type: LONG
+- Expected type: LONG

-Default value: 1000
+- Default value: 1000

-Valid for: [SCHEDULER]
+- Valid for: [SCHEDULER]